lotanaharoni/Jack-Compiler/README.md

 ## Internal tools

-- The library used system calls like 'sigsetjmp', 'siglongjmp' and 'sigprocmask'
-- The following headers are included in the library: 'signal.h' and 'sys/time.h'
+- The program uses 'sys' and 'os' libraries